conclusion-digital-cx/cx-engine/README.md

 # Development
 Run `npm start` to spin up a PHP development server.
-This will start a new development server at http://localhost:8666/.
-This readme will use futher use this host to show examples.
+This will start a new development server at http://localhost:8666/. ( This readme will use this host in examples. )

 # Headless API
-It comes out of the box with a light Restfull API that supports all SQL databases (including MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle and more).
-This let's you quickly scaffold a project.
+The headless API is a light Restfull API that supports all SQL databases (including MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle and more).
+Get quickly started with sqlite and later in production switch to more preformant databases if needed.

 # API Endpoints
 - POST /upload